Mesoscopic superfluid to superconductor transition: Tomography of the spectrum

 \subsection{Spectra}

 \Fig{fEnLandscape} displays images for selected eigenstates of an $L=3$ circuit for $U=0$.
-Namely, each row is an image of the $\phi$ probability distribution for an eigenstate of \Eq{eHosc}.
-The zoomed panels show images of all the low-lying eigenstates for ${\alpha=1/2}$ and ${\alpha=2}$.
+Namely, each row is an image of the $\phi$ probability distribution for an eigenstate of \Eq{eHosc}. {The upper eigenstates are false: they appear due to the finite truncation $N_{osc}$.
+Namely, due to this truncation the spectrum is bounded from above}.
+The zoomed panels {exclude the false eigenstates.} They show images of all the low-lying eigenstates for ${\alpha=1/2}$ and ${\alpha=2}$.
 The latter exhibits SC multi-stability as opposed to the former that feature an SF ground-state.
 A numerical remark is in order here.
 Mathematically speaking quasi-degenerated SC metastable states should combine into cat-state superpositions that feature ${\braket{\phi}=0}$, but we care to introduce a numerically negligible bias $\Phi_{ext}$ that allows `spontaneous' breaking of this symmetry.

 \Fig{fTomog} displays the full spectrum for non-zero interaction.
 Each eigenstate is represented by a single point that is RGB color-coded such that red, green, and blue indicate the respective occupations ${(n_{-},n_0,n_{+})}$.
 The $n_k$ are not ``good quantum numbers" but rather are expectation values.
-The selected set of panels clearly demonstrates the crossover from SF to SC multi-stability.
+The selected set of panels clearly demonstrates the crossover from SF to SC multi-stability. {In all subsequent figures we care to exclude the upper false eigenstates that appear due to the finite truncation $N_{osc}$.
+Whatever is displayed is independent of this truncation, and the identification of the various regimes (SF-SC-FR-MI) is not affected.}